evanwill/try-linux/content/5-resources.md

     - Cheese - photos and videos from web cam.
     - Scanner - automatically connects to most scanners via USB or on local network.
     - Printers typically just connect with no issues.
-- GIMP - advanced photo editing.
+- GIMP - advanced photo editing like Photoshop.
 - Inkscape - vector editing.

 **Utilities:**

-- Basic helpers: Screenshot, Calculator, To-Do List, Text Editor, Terminal
+- Basic helpers: Screenshot, Calculator, To-Do List, Text Editor, Terminal.
-- Basic games: Solitaire, GNOME Mines, GNOME Sudoku, GNOME Mahjongg
+- Basic games: Solitaire, GNOME Mines, GNOME Sudoku, GNOME Mahjongg.
 - Software - an app store like application for installing new programs.
 - Software Updater - automatically keeps system up to date, prompting you to install updates.
 Updates are much more common, but much quicker and less disruptive than on Windows.
 - System Monitor - like Windows task manager.